-Recoverability, condonement and disciplinary steps of all irregular expenditure will be evaluated by Council in terms of section 32 of MFMA.
+Recoverability of all irregular expenditure will be evaluated by Council in terms of section 32 of MFMA.
 No steps have been taken at this stage to recover any monies.

 Deviations from the SCM Policy and Regulations were made during the year.
 The deviations have been submitted to Council as required by Regulation 36(2) of the SCM Regulations.